Owl-Listener/Owl-Listener/README.md

 ## What this is

 Owl-Listener is [MC Dean](https://marieclairedean.substack.com/).
-The work here is about what happens when design meets AI — not the aesthetics of AI interfaces, but the discipline of designing the relationship between a human and a new kind of intelligence.
+The work here is about what happens when design meets AI and the discipline of designing the relationship between a human and a new kind of intelligence.

 Everything is MIT or CC-licensed.
 Fork it, adapt it, ship it.